Faeshal/Faeshal.github.io/source/_posts/deploy-golang-on-ubuntu-server.md

 ## Quick Intro 🪴

-Deploying Golang supposed to be simple & straight forward, compare with other language like Java, PHP, Node, Pyhton etc. I dont understand why a lot of article on the internet make it's looks very complicated & not straight to the point.
-So i write this note to give you some insight about basic Golang deployment on top of Linux Ubuntu Server with Nginx as reverse proxy + SSL HTTPS certificates.
+Deploying Golang supposed to be simple & straight forward, compare with other language like Java, Node etc. I dont understand why a lot of article on the internet make it's looks very complicated & not straight to the point.
+So i write this note to give you some insight about how Golang deploy on top of Ubuntu Server with Nginx as Reverse Proxy + SSL HTTPS certificate.

 ## Deployment Step ✨

-## Clone project repo to server 🥦
+## Clone project to server 🥦

 1. First step is pretty simple, just [SSH your linux server](https://www.linode.com/docs/guides/connect-to-server-over-ssh-on-linux/) with root access & move to **/var/www** directory.
-Clone your go project, for example
+Clone your go project, like this:

 ```
 git clone https://github.com/Faeshal/crowdfunding
 ```

-2. as always dont forget to create & setup .env file, if you have it.
+2. As always dont forget to create & setup .env file, if you have it.

 ![env](https://i.postimg.cc/j5mLrcVt/Screen-Shot-2022-08-13-at-10-09-18-AM.png)

 ## Installing Golang on server 🦚

-This is optional step, **you can deploy without installing Golang on the server** as long as you have built your Golang code, because remember what the server will run is native Golang binaries NOT raw Golang code (.go extension).
+This is optional step, **you can deploy without installing Golang on the server** as long as you already build your Golang code, because remember what the server will run is native Golang binaries NOT raw Golang code (.go extension).
 But the recommended way is still installing Golang on the server so we can setup auto build CI/CD later.

 1. go to **[Golang download page](https://go.dev/dl/)** to copy download link from linux OS section